shurutech/mql/server/README.md

 # Project Setup Guide

-This is backend application for a analytics platform wher users can ask natural language queries over their database & get corresponding SQL queries.
+This is backend application for a analytics platform where users can ask natural language queries over their database & get corresponding SQL queries.

 ## Requirements